eslubana/TemporalFeatureAnalysis/README.md

 ### Key Files

 - **`train_standard_saes.py`**: Main training script for standard SAEs
-- **`train_temporal_saes.py`**: Main training script for temporal SAEs
+- **`train_temporal_saes.py`**: Main training script for Temporal Feature Analysis
 - **`sae/saeStandard.py`**: Standard SAE implementations (ReLU, TopK, JumpReLU, etc.)
 - **`sae/saeTemporal.py`**: Temporal SAE with attention-based predictable component
 - **`precompute_llm_activations/run_precompute.py`**: Precompute activations from language models

 ## Pretrained Models

 Pretrained SAEs can be found at the following links.
-Note that contextual information that can enable predicted code to function well seems to be available primarily in middle / early layers, and hence we found later layer Temporal SAEs to not outperform standard SAEs.
+Note that contextual information that can enable predicted code to function well seems to be available primarily in middle / early layers, and hence we found later layer Temporal Feature Analysis to not outperform standard SAEs.
 Nevertheless, to enable experimentation, we have released all SAEs trained in this work.

 | Model | Layer | Type | Link |
 |-------|-------|------|------|